vl09/bep-valentijn-leenaers/content/Results_and_Discussion.md

 In the graph, the upright plateau sits at $+1.0\ \mathrm{g}$ and the inverted plateau at $-1.0\ \mathrm{g}$.
 Large excursions during the manual flip ($\sim 6$–$7\ \mathrm{s}$) reach roughly $+1.5\ \mathrm{g}$ and $-2.3\ \mathrm{g}$ and are not used for calibration.
 Together, the flip test confirms that the voltage-to-$g$ conversion reproduces the known $\pm 1\ \mathrm{g}$ static levels and that the extracted sensitivity is consistent with the datasheet.

+(results-mass-spring-ringdown)=
 ### Mass-spring ringdown
-The second validation experiment records a benchtop mass-spring ringdown while a video camera captures the motion against a ruler, as described in [](#mass-spring-ringdown).
+The second validation experiment records a benchtop mass-spring ringdown while a video camera captures the motion against a ruler, as described in [](#methods-mass-spring-ringdown).
 This test is a sanity check on the calibrated chain: a simple oscillator with an independently measured frequency and amplitude should produce accelerations that agree with kinematics and decay as expected for a damped mass-spring system[@wilkinson2025].

 +++{"no-pdf": true}